 The Spectrum Support Program is equipped to serve a finite number of students each academic year.
-In order to continue the focus on quality support services, beginning in fall 2020, program enrollment will be limited.
-Students who are applying to RIT and interested in initial enrollment in the services provided by SSP, will put in a Request for Enrollment and submit an SSP Application.
+In order to continue the focus on quality support services, beginning in fall 2020, the program will serve a limited number of students.
+Students who are applying to RIT and interested in the services provided by SSP, will submit a Request for Services and be asked to submit application materials.
 Please see SSP Eligibility, Support Options and Application Process for more information.

 Cross Campus Collaboration and Referral